Cap-go/capacitor-updater/README.md

 next(options: { id: string; }) => Promise<BundleInfo>
 ```

-Set the next bundle version to be used when the app is reloaded.
+Set the next bundle to be used when the app is reloaded.

 | Param         | Type                         |
 | ------------- | ---------------------------- |